formulae-org/package-time-js/README.md

 * Friendly visualization of a time
 * Interactive creation of time expressions including the time zone
 * Programatic creation of time (in current or given time zone)
-* Both interactive and programmatic creation of a time expression works in lenient parsing
+* Both interactive and programmatic creation of a time expression work in lenient parsing
 * Retrieving a component of a time (in current or given time zone)
    * Year (BC as negatives)
    * Month as a symbol